hhru/api/docs_eng/resumes.md

 ## Conditions to fill in the fields of a resume

 `GET /resumes/{resume_id}/conditions` — returns a list of conditions for the fields of a resume.

-The `position.professional_roles` is required only when the following additional parameter was passed when executing request:
-`with_professional_roles`.
-In this case, the GET request should look like this:

-`GET /resumes/{resume_id}/conditions?with_professional_roles=true`

 Conditions for a resume are only accessible to its author, otherwise it will return the code `403 Forbidden`.